Enijar/web-user-activity-recorder/README.md

 # Web User Activity Recorder

+Record user activity on a web page; such as clicking, scrolling, forms and linking.

 This is a task for the [OpenGift Hackathon](https://opengift.io/hackathon/).

 The task is to record user activity on a website and send that report to a programmer or manager for useful insights.